canonical/netplan/doc/netplan.md

             dhcp6: true
             optional-addresses: [ ipv4-ll, dhcp6 ]

+``activation-mode`` (scalar) – since **0.101**

+:    Allows specifying the management policy of the selected interface.
+By
+     default, netplan brings up any configured interface if possible.
+Using the ``activation-mode`` setting users can override that behavior by either specifying "manual", to hand over control over the interface state to the administrator or (for networkd backend *only*) "off" to force the link in a down state at all times.

+    Example:

+        ethernets:
+          eth1:
+            # this interface will not be put into an UP state automatically
+            dhcp4: true
+            activation-mode: manual

 ``routes`` (sequence of mappings)

 :   Configure static routing for the device; see the ``Routing`` section below.